John J. Pershing: World War II

 In July 1944, Pershing was visited by Free French leader General Charles de Gaulle.
-When Pershing asked after the health of his old friend, Marshal Philippe Pétain – who had headed the pro-German Vichy regime until it was dissolved in late 1942 – de Gaulle replied tactfully that, when he last saw him, the Marshal was well.
+When Pershing asked after the health of his old friend, Marshal Philippe Pétain – who headed the pro-German Vichy regime – de Gaulle replied tactfully that, when he last saw him, the Marshal was well, a very tactful reply in view of Petain's subservience to the Nazis after the defeat of France.

 Death

 On July 15, 1948, Pershing died of coronary artery disease and congestive heart failure at age 87 at Walter Reed General Hospital in Washington, D.C., which was his home after 1944.
-He lay in state at the United States Capitol rotunda and following a state funeral, he was buried in Arlington National Cemetery. near the grave sites of the soldiers he commanded in Europe.
+He lay in state at the United States Capitol rotunda and following a state funeral, he was buried in Arlington National Cemetery, near the grave sites of the soldiers he commanded in Europe.
 The site is now known as Pershing Hill.
 George C. Marshall, then serving as U.S. Secretary of State, was in charge of funeral plans.